 The term HENRY first appeared in a Fortune Magazine article in 2003.
-In the original article, the writer, Shawn Tully, used the term, HENRY to describe those individuals who would be the ones who were most affected by the alternative minimum tax, or AMT.
-Since that time, the definition has been expanded and the list of problems facing HENRYs has grown.
+In the original article, the writer Shawn Tully used the term HENRY to describe those individuals who were most affected by the alternative minimum tax, or AMT.
+Since that time, the definition has expanded, and the list of problems facing HENRYs has grown.

 Regarding HENRYs and Finances

-If you have already calculated your net worth and found that it’s lower than you expected, or that you need to increase it starting now; here are a few simple ways to help.
+If you have already calculated your net worth and found that it's lower than you expected, or that you need to increase it starting now, we have a few simple ways to help.

 This is one of the simplest ways to raise your net worth.
-Review all your liabilities keenly and try to reduce or eliminate them all-together.
-Your liabilities may include student loans (3rd focus area), credit card debt (1st focus area), car loans (2nd focus area), and mortgages (4th focus area), among many other types of loans that you may be owing friends and colleagues.
+A good starting point is to get all your debts organized by listing the amount you owe, the current interest rate, and the monthly payment you are making.
+Next, review all your liabilities keenly and try to reduce or eliminate them altogether.
+Your liabilities may include student loans, credit card debt, car loans, and mortgages, among many other types of loans that you may owe to friends and colleagues.

 Focus on paying off the debts with the highest interest rates first, and pay off the other low-rate debts along the way.
-A lower debt burden means a higher net worth and the vice versa is true.
+A lower debt burden means a higher net worth, and the vice versa is also true.

 Review and Increase Your Assets

-Determine the total worth of your assets and how it's likely to change over time.
+Determine the total worth of your assets and how they are likely to change over time.
 Are your assets appreciating or depreciating?
 How much equity do you have in your home?
 How are your rental properties performing or likely to perform in the future?
-What is the state of your stock investments, bonds, mutual funds, retirement funds?
+What is the state of your stock investments, bonds, mutual funds, and/or retirement funds?

 Ask yourself as many questions as possible about your assets and review them thoroughly.
-Increase the assets while simultaneously lowering your debt and your net worth will automatically shoot up.
+It is important to make sure your assets align with both your long-term and short-term goals.
+Ideally, your income will allow you to increase your assets while simultaneously lowering your debt, and your net worth will automatically shoot up.